This is NIVA

 Strategic focus

 In its co-operation program for 2022 to 2024, the Nordic Council of Ministers for Labour has established the strategic focus areas for formal Nordic intergovernmental co-operation in the area of working life and the labour market.
 Working life is a driving force in the Nordic welfare societies and has a central importance for the business world and the individual.
 A large and competent workforce, good working conditions and a good working environment, which includes both women and men, are essential for creating both a green, competitive and socially sustainable Nordic region.
-These three priorities are mutually dependent, and one cannot be realized without the other.
+These three priorities are mutually dependent, and one cannot be realised without the other.
 To ensure the best solutions and progress, cooperation across the Nordic Council of Ministers and the civil society is essential.
 Likewise, the unique Nordic tripartite model is an important tool.
 Not just when it comes to matters such as wages and working hours, but especially also regarding matters that relate to, for example, the green transition and gender equality.
 These objectives form the basis for the strategic planning of NIVA’s operations.

 Course offering

 The work environment is a cross-disciplinary area.
 The challenges it poses change as working life changes.
 Globalisation, digitalisation, and demographic development in our societies are driving forces of the changes to working life that we face now, and in the years to come.
-During the ongoing strategy period, we will see the emergence of different working conditions and changes to the organization of work in general.
+During the ongoing strategy period, we will see the emergence of different working conditions and changes to the organisation of work in general.
 We’re seeing these trends right here and now, and NIVA is monitoring research in the Nordic countries and the rest of Europe to ensure that the courses we offer are relevant.

 Special challenges in the work environment for the Nordic labour markets in the coming years include: